EXP-code/EXP-docs/intro/overview.rst

 EXP is a library that implements both N-body simulations and analysis of simulations.
-The code uses object-oriented design patterns to exploit the similarity in overall structure of all :ref:`biorthogonal expansions <biorthogonal>` for ease of implementation and maintenance.
+The code uses object-oriented design patterns to exploit the similarity in overall structure of all :ref:`biorthogonal expansions <bfetheory>` for ease of implementation and maintenance.
 The class hierarchy enables reuse and reconfiguration for any number of phase-space components whose gravity may be represented by a appropriate biorthgonal bases and direct gravity methods.
 The